Introduction¶

 A research-based and research-led course¶

-This is a research-based course, meaning the content builds on new research results.
-All the teachers are active researchers and will bring in perspectives from ongoing projects.
-Much of this is based on scientific methods, but given the nature of the subject, we also include research that is design-centred or based in artistic practice.
-We will dwell on these differences at times, since understanding the different epistemological foundations for our knowledge production is important.
+This is a research-based course.
+The content builds on current research, and the teachers are all active researchers who bring in perspectives from their own projects.
+Much of this work follows scientific methods, but because of the subject matter we also draw on design-centred and artistic research.
+We will return to these differences along the way, since the epistemological question of how each tradition justifies what it claims to know is itself worth understanding.

-Open Publications: Most of the required reading materials will be openly available, either entirely free (“free as in speech”) or through institutional agreements (“free as in beer”).
-This means that there should be no economic barrier to attaining relevant knowledge.
+Open Publications: Most of the required reading is openly available, either genuinely free (“free as in speech”) or through the university’s institutional agreements (“free as in beer”).

 Embracing AI¶